RTXteam/RTX/README.md

 (indexed for Medical Subject Heading or MeSH terms).
 For any concepts that cannot be mapped to MeSH, ARAX queries PubMed via a web API.

-## Ontology Lookup Service (OLS)
+## Identifier mapping

-RTX uses the Ontology Lookup Service (provided as a web API by the European Bioinformatics Institute) for on-the-fly mapping between certain identifier types.
+RTX's reasoning code uses several different web services for on-the-fly mapping between certain identifier types:
+1. Ontology Lookup Service
+2. MyChem.info
+3. Disease Ontology
+4. PubChem
+5. NCBI eUtils

 # Team ARA&nbsp;Expand: who we are

 Our team includes investigators from Oregon State University, the Pennsylvania State University, Institute for Systems Biology, and Radboud University in the Netherlands.
-For our work on the Translator program, we also extensively collaborate and cooperate with investigators at Oregon Health &amp; Science University, Lawrence Berkeley National Laboratory, University of North Carolina Chapel Hill, and the University of Alabama Birmingham.

 ## Principal investigators